farmOS/farmOS/docs/guide/assets.md

 "Clone asset" button that appears at the bottom.
 This will clone the Asset record(s), but will not clone the Logs that are associated with them.

+Assets can be assigned to one or more person(s) in farmOS using the Asset's *Owner* field.
+Users can view a list of all Assets assigned to them by navigating to their profile and then clicking the "Assets" tab.

 For more information on Asset records, refer the [Assets](/model/type/asset) section of the [farmOS data model](/model) docs.